HOrdover/craftlit-moby/content/024 Moby Full Text Ch 40.md

     And we’ll have one of those fine whales,
     Hand, boys, over hand!
     So, be cheery, my lads! may your hearts never fail!
-    While the bold harpooner is striking the whale!
+    While the bold harpooner is striking the whale![^2]

 MATE’S VOICE FROM THE QUARTER-DECK.
 Eight bells there, forward!

 2ND NANTUCKET SAILOR.
 Avast the chorus!
 Eight bells there! d’ye hear, bell-boy?
 Strike the bell eight, thou Pip! thou blackling! and let me call the watch.
 I’ve the sort of mouth for that—the hogshead mouth.
 So, so, (_thrusts his head down the scuttle_,) Star-bo-l-e-e-n-s, a-h-o-y!
 Eight bells there below!
 Tumble up!

+==ERIK play the 8 bells in this short overlapping the end of the previous line then   fade back into BJ before the guy starts the whistle https://youtube.com/shorts/BVzE4D1KOIs?si=S3jaRJzU5JnKlkD0==

 DUTCH SAILOR.
 Grand snoozing to-night, maty; fat night for that.
 I mark this in our old Mogul’s wine; it’s quite as deadening to some as filliping to others.
 We sing; they sleep—aye, lie down there, like ground-tier butts.
 At ’em again!
 There, take this copper-pump, and hail ’em through it.
 Tell ’em to avast dreaming of their lasses.
 Tell ’em it’s the resurrection; they must kiss their last, and come to judgment.
 That’s the way—_that’s_ it; thy throat ain’t spoiled with eating Amsterdam butter.